crazzle/stask/README.md

 Important: Windows only!

+Important: No initial UI - you start it and it runs completely in the background listening to the shortcuts.
+Don't get confused!

 Why you should use Stask:
 * Build for superfast keyboard only use
 * System-wide hotkeys to invoke the tool from every window